top of page

 A: Participants should be prepared for long walks and we recommend that you condition yourself physically prior to the expedition so you can comfortably walk a few miles.
 Try going for long walks or hikes in the months leading up to your expedition.

 If you are unable to walk comfortably for a few miles, we strongly recommend renting your own vehicle for transportation.
-Our expeditions are open to everyone, veteran or beginner.
+Our expeditions are open to everyone, veteran or beginner as we have a multitude of levels of Adventures offered -- from basic training sessions, Beginner, Intermediate and Advanced hunts.

 GOT A DIFFERENT QUESTION?